Glossary

 Contract Reserves

 A liability established when a portion of the premium due prior to the valuation date is designed to pay all or a part of the claims expected to be incurred after the valuation date (sometimes referred to as an active life reserve or policy reserve).
-A contract reserve may or may not include a provision for the reserve for unearned premiums.
+A contract reserve may or may not include a provision for unearned premiums.

 Contract Segmentation Method